cwaymeyer/blogly/README.md

 Flask + SQLAlchemy

-Simple blogging application.
+Basic blogging application.
 Users create posts with tags, can view and order posts by tags.
+Simple styling with Bootstrap.

 Users -> Posts <-> Tags